ZJU-DAILY/PiLLar/README.md

 ![framework](./framework.png)

-**PiLLar** is the first framework designed specifically for *pivot schema matching* — aligning pivot tables with standard relational tables using an LLM-driven Monte-Carlo Tree Search strategy with theoretical convergence guarantees.
+**PiLLar** is the first framework designed specifically for *pivot schema matching* — aligning pivot tables with standard relational tables using an LLM-driven Monte-Carlo Tree Search with theoretical convergence guarantees.

 The framework achieves **training-free adaptation**, high accuracy with **minimal anonymized sample data**, and introduces the first benchmark dataset for pivot schema matching tasks.